VBorquezZ/Personal_Presentation/README.md

 ---
 - I'm very pasionate in Data Science, Machine Learning, Deep Learning, Computer Vision and Natural Lenguaje Processing.
 I enjoy the constant learning path of these areas.

-- My both professional practices were real industry Data Science projects.
-One in NLP and the other in CV.
+- My both professional practices and also my freelance jobs were real industry Data Science projects.
+Mostly in NLP and CV.

-- In my University, I was teacher assistant of the course **CC6204 Deep Learning** and currently I hold the same possition in the course **EL4106 Computational Intelligence**.
+- At my University, I was teacher assistant of many different courses (wich I really enjoyed), my favourites were **CC6204 Deep Learning** and **EL4106 Computational Intelligence**.

-- My main objective rigth now is to get my Master's degree in the **MDS** *(Master in Data Science)* program of my university.

 - My main hobbies are 📚 reading, 🍳 cooking and 🥊 boxing.